mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

   - Model navigation and driving behavior -> under noisy data
   - Issues in imitation learning during the imperfect demonstration
     - alternative solution: IRL : Matching feature count (algo 1)

+# Architectural contributions

+1. Radosavovic, Ilija, Raj Prateek Kosaraju, Ross Girshick, Kaiming He, and Piotr Dollár.
+"Designing network design spaces."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 10428-10436.
+2020.
+  -

+1. Xie, Saining, Ross Girshick, Piotr Dollár, Zhuowen Tu, and Kaiming He.
+"Aggregated residual transformations for deep neural networks."
+In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 1492-1500.
+2017.
+  - ResNeXt: highly modulated network (figure 1) [another network engineering]
+    - Not Inception as no downsampling in between.
+  - Why? how is it better than the ResNet?
+Introduces new parameters " Cardinality (the size of set of transformation)"! [with addition of deeper and wider in ResNet]

+1. Radosavovic, Ilija, Justin Johnson, Saining Xie, Wan-Yen Lo, and Piotr Dollár.
+"On network design spaces for visual recognition."
+In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 1882-1890.
+2019.